adelin-diac/water_flow_sensing_and_control_using_esphome_and_homeassistant/README.md

 The devices all communicated via Home Assistant.
 Node-RED was used to do any heavier processing/integrations.

 See the [media](./media) directory for more images.

+## Videos

+You can see a video of me pressing a button in Home Assistant which causes the ball valve to open/close here:

+<video src="./media/controlling_device_via_home_assistant.mp4" width="320" height="240" controls></video>

+You can see a video of my SolidWorks model of the final assembly here:

+<video src="./media/solidworks_final_assembly_valve_movement.mp4" width="320" height="240" controls></video>